![]() |

 "community choir", the piano tuner's exclusive choir is by invitation

-Iron Range Chorus or Iron Range Chorale -- founded by
+The IRC -- AKA Iron Range Chorus or Iron Range Chorale -- founded by

 LiaBraaten (see below) is open to "anyone who can carry a tune" -- once